nazimboudeffa/nazimboudeffa/README-more.md

 I try to write books https://nazimboudeffa.gumroad.com

-I keep my notes on Notion so askme the link
+I keep my notes on Notion so ask me the link